Configure threat score

 Exclude users

-Traceable provides you with an option to add a regular expression to exclude a set of users from auto-blocking.
+Traceable allows you t- to add a regular expression to exclude a set of users from auto-blocking.
 When the regular expression is added, the users matching the expression are not blocked, regardless of their threat score.
 You can add one or more than one regular expression to exclude the users.
 In the screenshot below, all the users of domain traceable.ai or traceable.com with username having the word user and any number from 1 to 9 would not be blocked.

 IP address allowlist